 Galerie des Legendes

 Inside Tribune Super U, the stand along the Rue de Lorient, Stade Rennais opened the Galerie des Legendes, the classy museum of the club.
-Here you can gaze at the trophies Rennes won over the years, and also take part in various interactive activities.
+Here you can gaze at the trophies Rennes won over the years and can also take part in various interactive activities.
 You can visit the museum as part of the stadium tour the club offers as well.

 Place de la Mairie